pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Page._getContents()

-      Return a list of xref numbers of ``/Contents`` objects belongig to the page.
-The length of this list will always be at least one (otherwise the PDF is damaged).
+      Return a list of xref numbers of ``/Contents`` objects belonging to the page.

       :rtype: list
       :returns: a list of xref integers.

-      Each page has one or more associated contents objects (streams) which contain PDF some operator syntax describing what appears where on the page (like text or images, etc. See the :ref:`AdobeManual`, chapter "Operator Summary", page 985).
+      Each page may have zero to many associated contents objects (streams) which contain PDF some operator syntax describing what appears where on the page (like text or images, etc. See the :ref:`AdobeManual`, chapter "Operator Summary", page 985).
 This function only enumerates the number(s) of such objects.
 To get the actual stream source, use function :meth:`Document._getXrefStream` with one of the numbers in this list.
-Use :meth:`Document._updateStream` to replace the content [#f1]_ [#f2]_.
+Use :meth:`Document._updateStream` to replace the content [#f1]_.

 -----